Updated: Mar 7

 Legacy of Kain-Soul Reaver(PS one)

-From the studio that made Tomb Raider(which I wasn't a big fan of) came this little beauty.
+From the studio that produced Tomb Raider(which I wasn't a big fan of) came this little beauty.
 It had similarities to Tomb Raider but for me, this was more of a polished item.
-The combat was melee based, which is more my thing(aiming guns is never my strong point) and it was fairly gruesome with some of its animations.
-The graphics were very impressive, especially when using a power which morphed the world into a hell-type version of itself.
-The world twisted and and darkened around you at the push of a button, showing off the power of the ps one.
-There were puzzles a plenty and some great boss battles with huge abominations.
+The combat was melee based, which is more my cup of tea(aiming firearms is never my strong point) and it was fairly gruesome and gory with various animations in the game.
+The graphics were extremely impressive and quite innovative in my opinion.
+While utilising a power which morphed the world into a hell-type version of itself, you watched the surrounding area twist and warp at the push of a button, showing off the capability that the ps one possessed.
+There were an abundance puzzles and some stunning boss battles with huge abominations.
 Much to my delight.

 My Score 9/10

-For someone that doesn't like beat-em-ups, it takes something extra special to keep my attention in this genre.
+For someone that doesn't particularly enjoy beat-em-ups, it takes something extra special to hold my attention in this genre.
 But this managed to do it.
-The only game since the original Street Fighter 2 to do it.
-It is so satisfying to play.
-The characters, the combos, the fluidity of the combat.
-It all made for a brilliant game.
+The only game since the original Street Fighter 2 to manage it.
+It is surprisingly, for me, satisfying to play.
+The characters are varied and have very unique styles.
+The combos, special moves and the fluidity of the combat all made for a brilliant game.
 Don't get me wrong.
-My button bashing tactics only got me so far before I had to actually learn some moves, but it was a joy to learn and improve my skills and was so satisfying to beat bosses after about 30+ attempts.
-It's the only game of its kind that I haven't only played for messing around with mates. it took a lot of hours form my youth and was well worth it.
+My button bashing tactics only got me so far before I had to actually learn some moves, but it was a joy to learn and improve my skills was unexpectedly rewarding.
+Eventually managing to overcome bosses after 30+ attempts was the icing on the cake after threatening to destroy controllers on numerous occasions.
+It's the only game of the genre that has grasped my attention for more than a quick fix of entertainment with mates.
+I amassed many, many hours attempting to best this game in my youth and I consider it to have been a worthwhile venture.

 My score 8/10